500 Trucks rapidly procured for British Army operations | Ministry of Defence

 The HX family stands as a proven and cost-effective mobility truck class, integrating military off-the-shelf components.
 Purposefully designed to bolster military operations, these HX vehicles offer high mobility and reliability in challenging terrains.
 The platforms have several capability improvements compared to those already in service, including an increased payload, a reduced turning circle, an underrun protection safety feature and a more efficient EURO 5 engine.

-Major General Darren Crook, Director of the Land Equipment Operating Centre, DE&S said:
+Major General Darren Crook, Director of the Land Equipment Operating Centre, DE&S recently said:

 “In an ever-changing and demanding operational landscape, it is essential that we can quickly identify what equipment our soldiers need and procure it rapidly.